 When you cross the lines into your field of battle, carry only the weapons necessary for battle.
 Anything else is excess baggage and will weigh you down, distracting you from your target.

-Your most effective weapons are your effort and brotherhood formed from a common goal.
+Your most effective weapons are your effort and teammates formed from a common goal.

 Recent success or failure can cloud your focus and soften your armor.